Trackunit/developer-hub/sdk-docs/getting-started/running-the-iris-app-sdk.md

 > **Troubleshooting Tips**
 >
+> - If the app is stuck loading:
+>   - Look at the console and ensure that it is not still "bundling".
+Wait for its completion.
+>   - Try reloading the page.
-> - If the app is stuck loading, try a different browser (Safari is not currently supported).
+>   - Try a different browser (Safari is not currently supported).
-> - If the issue persists, ensure that you aren't running multiple instances by accident and if so, shutdown the duplicate process.
+>   - Ensure that you aren't running multiple instances by accident and if so, shutdown the duplicate processes.